kasper573/yas/incubations/react-async-modal-hook/readme.md

       message: `This was your previous input: "${input}"`, });

-    await showModal(Prompt, {
+    // Typescript: Since `Prompt` has a custom prop `message` that is required,
+    // typescript will enforce that you provide it here, or as a default property in the `useModal` call.
+    // However, if it would have been optional, then it would be optional here as well. await showModal(Prompt, {
       message:
         "Use can use the inline spawner hook to specify a component later",